-By Paula Crowley (President, Anchor Health Properties) & Patricia Malick, AAHID, EDAC, Lean Green Belt
+By Paula Crowley (Co-Founder, Anchor Health Properties) & Patricia Malick, CHID, EDAC, Lean Green Belt

 Published in Facility Care, June 2012